The 12 Hallmarks of Aging in Dogs, Explained

 The Biggest Misconception About Senior Supplements

-The most common misconception is that a “senior supplement” is a safe shortcut that covers whatever aging is doing.
-In reality, many senior cats already eat a complete and balanced diet, so adding single nutrients can create excess rather than renewal rate.
-Cats have specific nutritional constraints—such as needing preformed vitamin A—and oversupplementation is a real risk when multiple products overlap (Shastak, 2024).
-This is why the question “do senior cats need supplements” is best answered as: sometimes, but only after the diet and the target symptom are clear.
+The biggest misconception is that a "senior supplement" is a safe shortcut that covers whatever aging is doing — it isn't.
+Many senior cats already eat a complete and balanced diet, so adding single nutrients tends to create excess rather than benefit.
+Cats carry specific constraints — they need preformed vitamin A, for instance — and oversupplementation is a real risk when products overlap (Shastak, 2024).
+So "do senior cats need supplements" is best answered: sometimes, but only after the diet and the target symptom are clear.

-Household routines can accidentally stack nutrients: a fortified senior kibble, a fish-oil chew, a multivitamin paste, and a “skin and coat” topper.
-Owners can write down every item that goes into the mouth for three days, including treats, and bring that list to the veterinarian.
-This simple audit often reveals that the issue is not a missing supplement, but a less balanced intake pattern or too many overlapping formulas.
+Household routines stack nutrients by accident — a fortified senior kibble, a fish-oil chew, a multivitamin paste, and a skin-and-coat topper all at once.
+Write down everything that goes in the mouth for three days, treats included, and bring that list to the vet.
+This audit often reveals the issue isn't a missing supplement but too many overlapping formulas.

 Decision Tree: When Food Solves It